 Millions of families plan vacations to Florida every year.
 And, with 663 miles of shoreline, there’s a beach for everyone — including your furry family members!
-Here are the top pet friendly beaches in Florida.
+We’re happy to share the top pet friendly beaches in Florida.

 Florida’s Best Pet Friendly Beaches